singku/cJSON/README.md

 # cJSON

-Ultralightweight JSON parser in ANSI C.
+Ultralightweight JSON parser in ANSI C. Customized by singku

 ## Table of contents
 * [License](#license)